-Alice Springs Overview
+Alice Springs On a Budget

 Alice Springs has a desert climate with highly variable weather from year to year.
 In particular, yearly rainfall can differ dramatically from one year to the next.
 Summer temperatures in Alice Springs can reach into the mid 40s Celsius with winter temperatures dropping to 6 degrees Celsius.
 There are about 12 freezing nights a year.